Minnesota legislators Paul Gazelka, Kurt Daudt join Republican push to reverse Big Ten decision

 Two Minnesota legislators have joined other lawmakers from states with Big Ten universities, asking the conference to overturn its decision to cancel fall sports.

 Senate Majority Leader Paul Gazelka, R-Nisswa, and House Minority Leader Kurt Daudt, R-Crown, were two of 10 legislators signing a letter written by Michigan House of Representatives speaker Lee Chatfield.
-All are Republicans from six states — including Ohio, Pennsylvania, Iowa and Wisconsin — home to seven of the Big Ten’s 14 member schools.
+All are Republicans from six states — including Ohio, Pennsylvania, Iowa and Wisconsin.

 The letter went to Big Ten Commissioner Kevin Warren as well as all of the institutions’ presidents and chancellors.